Agnostic Characterization of Interference in Randomized Experiments: Related Work

-The estimation of treatment effects in the presence of interference is an active area of research \citep{savje2017average,li2019randomization,hu2021average, li2022random,leung2022rate,ogburn2022causal,harshaw2022design,park2023assumption, gao2023causal}.
+The estimation of treatment effects in the presence of interference is an active area of research \citep{rosenbaum2007interference, savje2017average,li2019randomization,hu2021average, li2022random,leung2022rate,ogburn2022causal,harshaw2022design,zhao2022reconciling, park2023assumption, gao2023causal}.
 In many of these works, the target parameter describes the effect of a marginal departure from the experiment design.
 For such estimands, consistent estimates can generally be constructed in assumption-lean regimes, although additional assumptions are needed for coverage of interval estimates. \cite{harshaw2021optimized} focuses on the problem of variance estimation.
-Estimation of total effects (as opposed to marginal effects) assuming low order interactions between unit treatments is considered in \cite{cortez2022staggered} under staggered rollout, and in \cite{cortez2023exploiting} for known exposure neighborhoods. \cite{blake2014marketplace} describe a particular form of interference arising in e-commerce settings, studied in \cite{farias2022markovian,dhaouadi2023price,johari2024does}. \cite{banerjee2024less} discusses an empirical campaign for information sharing in which interference may be more subtle and complex than is captured by models of local exposure such as infection.
+For settings with interference, \cite{kandiros2024conflict} proposes a novel, more-tailored approach to experiment design.
+Estimation of total effects (as opposed to marginal effects) assuming low order interactions between unit treatments is considered in \cite{cortez2022staggered} under staggered rollout, and in \cite{cortez2023exploiting} for known exposure neighborhoods. \cite{farias2022markovian}, \cite{dhaouadi2023price}, and \cite{johari2024does} consider a particular form of interference (``Markovian'') arising in e-commerce settings. \cite{banerjee2024less} gives an empirical example of information sharing in which interference may be more subtle and complex than is captured by models of local exposure such as infection.